BZoennchen/supercollider-book/chapters/preamble/heidegger/heideggerian-cinema.md

 >God has given us music so that above all it can lead us upwards.
 Music unites all qualities: it can exalt us, divert us, cheer us up, or break the hardest of hearts with the softest of its melancholy tones.
 But its principal task is to lead our thoughts to higher things, to elevate, even to make us tremble [...]
 The musical art often speaks in sounds more penetrating than the words of poetry, and takes hold of the most hidden crevices of the hear [...]
 Song elevates our being and leads us to the good and the true.
 If, however, music serves only as a diversion or as a kind of vain ostentation it is sinful and harmful. -- (a very young) Friedrich Nietzsche

-Heidegger's description of art seems ancient and a more explainable but also abstract framework was presented by Niklas Luhman, for example in his text *[Medium and Form](sec-medium-and-form)* {cite}`luhmann:1986`.
+Heidegger's description of art seems ancient.
+As already discussed, a more explainable but also abstract framework was presented by Niklas Luhman, for example in his text *[Medium and Form](sec-medium-and-form)* {cite}`luhmann:1986`.
 What I take from Heidegger is that art can unconceal *world* and *earth*.
 Furthermore, I think that art can elucidate the *essence of technology*, enabling us to develop an open relationship with it.
 A piece of art can expose our uncertainty about whether technology can be disregarded, or whether it embodies a seductive cosmic force that we're incapable of resisting.